 Considering a career in law?
 You’ve chosen one of the most exciting times to enter the industry.
 The legal profession is undergoing a paradigm shift, which means you’ll launch your career in a new legal landscape.

 The legal sector has named this shift NewLaw – a non-traditional approach to providing legal services that has seen law firms embrace technology, customer experience (CX) and alternative pricing strategies.
-It’s a movement that’s accelerating in Australia, with in-house legal departments spending more on NewLaw firms in 2017 than in previous years.
+It’s a movement that’s accelerating in Australia.

 We spoke with three NewLaw experts about how these key trends are changing the business and practice of law, and what you’ll need to thrive as a legal professional.